Dreaming381/Latios-Framework-Documentation/Kinemation Animation and Rendering/README.md

 flexibility at the scale Kinemation can achieve.
 If you aren’t satisfied, report a bug!

+### Android Notes

+As for Android, this largely depends on which GPU is in the device.
+Kinemation’s skinned mesh rendering algorithms are based on SSBOs, whereas many Android GPUs prefer UBOs.
+You can typically tell what a GPU prefers based on whether it renders a static ECS scene faster with Vulkan (which uses SSBOs for everything) or OpenGL ES (which uses UBOs for most things).
+Nearly all Mali GPUs that have been on the market in 2023 and earlier strongly prefer UBOs.
+Similar for Imagination PowerVR GPUs.

+Qualcomm Adreno GPUs like the ones in Meta’s VR headsets are a little different.
+Their developer guides suggest using UBOs smaller than 8 kB, and anything larger should prefer SSBOs.
+Unity only supports 64 kB UBOs, which means SSBOs are the best option, and performance tests reflect this.
+Kinemation’s rendering outperforms Game Objects on this GPU.
+However, as vertex count is the main bottleneck on these GPUs, and skinned meshes tend to require higher vertex counts for good-looking deformations, Kinemation’s scaling advantage is heavily offset by the low entity count the hardware can handle.
+LOD Groups are a powerful tool for increasing the number of entities the hardware can handle.

 ## Known Issues

 -   Kinemation only supports desktop platforms out-of-the-box.
 While the